 1 2 3 Reflection and Cannot explain how Can somewhat Can accurately explain Self- strategies used were explain how how strategies used Evaluation appropriate and did strategies used were were appropriate and The candidate not have a positive appropriate and had had a positive effect on reflects on his or effect on aspects of a positive effect on aspects of student her instruction student learning.
-No aspects of student learning and and student hypothesis is formed learning and explores multiple learning in order regarding why explores a single hypotheses for why to reinforce learning goals were hypothesis for why learning goals were met positive teaching met or unmet; learning goals were or unmet; reflection practices and to reflection fails to met or unmet; shows a sense of improve teaching show a sense of reflection shows a responsibility for the practice. responsibility for the partial sense of successes and failures r successes and failures responsibility for of the lesson and gives of the lesson.
+No aspects of student learning and and student hypothesis is formed learning and explores multiple learning in order regarding why explores a single hypothesis for why hypotheses for why learning goals were met to reinforce learning goals were met or unmet; learning goals were or unmet; reflection positive teaching reflection fails to met or unmet; shows a sense of practices and to show a sense of reflection shows a responsibility for the improve teaching responsibility for the partial sense of successes and failures practice. successes and failures responsibility for of the lesson and gives of the lesson.
 No the successes and possible strategies for connection is made failures of the improvement.
 A between learning lesson, but lacks logical connection is goals, instruction, and strategies for made between learning assessment results; a improvement.
 A goals, instruction, and plan for redesigning connection is made assessment results; a the lesson is between learning plan for redesigning the excluded.
-The goals, instruction, lesson is provided reflection excludes and/or assessment including an what the candidate results; a plan for explanation of why/how has learned and how this information redesigning the the plan would improve lesson is provided student learning.
-The influences future excluding an reflection includes what planning and explanation of the candidate has learned and how this teaching. why/how the plan information influences would improve student learning.
-The reflection future planning and includes what the teaching. candidate has learned, but fails to address how this information influences future planning and teaching.
+The goals, instruction, lesson is provided reflection excludes and/or assessment including an what the candidate results; a plan for explanation of why/how has learned and how this information redesigning the the plan would improve influences future lesson is provided student learning.
+The reflection includes what planning and excluding an explanation of the candidate has teaching. why/how the plan learned and how this teaching. would improve information influences student learning. future planning and The reflection teaching. includes what the touching. candidate has learned, but fails to address how this information influences future planning and teaching.